Working with a web development company using Scrum

-- We use Scrum – We use the events, roles and activities to ensure progress and have NOT built out a set of additional processes to ensure status, risk and change are managed.
-The Product Backlog, and the Sprint Planning, Daily Scrum, Sprint Review and Retrospective events provide both companies with the material and feedback to measure the progress and ultimate success of the project.
+- We use Scrum – We use the events, roles, and activities to ensure progress and have NOT built out a set of additional processes to ensure status, risk, and change are managed.
+The Product Backlog and the Sprint Planning, Daily Scrum, Sprint Review, and Retrospective events provide both companies with the material and feedback to measure the progress and ultimate success of the project.

 - And the contract supports this – No, we did not include wording in the contract around status or failure.
-Yes we said we can stop a sprint and for BlueCoda’s stability we commit to 2 or 3 sprints at a time, but that is all.
-We described Scrum in the contract and avoided traditional CYA language.
+Yes, we said we can stop a sprint and for BlueCoda’s stability we commit to 2 or 3 sprints at a time, but that is all.
+We described Scrum in the contract and avoided the traditional CYA language.